Chapter

 The hologram flickered, light unfolding to reveal a smaller device that looked

 remarkably similar to Nicole.
-A similar crystalline prong was mounted on the front of
+A similar crystalline prong was mounted on the

 the device, but it appeared much smaller than the one on the other schematic.